Your cart

 Start here, because clutter attracts more clutter, dust and dirt.
 But where does that stuff all GO?
 Try repurposing items or donating give-away items whenever you can, to keep things out of landfills and the trash.
 If you find yourself giving or throwing away too many things, use this moment to reflect on how much less you may actually need to buy in the future.
 And don’t forget to compost those biodegradable items!

-1. 💡 REPURPOSE
+1. 💡 REPURPOSE♻️

 Before you go out and buy more cleaning tools or specialty products, there are lots of items around the home that can be repurposed:

-• 👕 Cut up old t-shirts to turn into reusable cleaning rags.
+• 👕 Cut up old t-shirts and sheets to turn into reusable cleaning rags.
 You can use those rags instead of paper towels for dusting, walls, baseboards and cleaning muddy dog paws too.🐾 They’re also great for washing the car, and windows (cotton works best!).

 • An old toothbrush 🪥 is fabulous for cleaning those grimy cracks, such as faucets, cupboard doors (you know that annoying spot where the dirt builds up?), tile grout and baseboards.
 For tile grout, try 1 CLEANER mixed with a bit of baking soda.